Thank you for your interest in Prairie Hospice’s volunteer program. Volunteers are the heart of our program, and demand for service remains high.

 The comprehensive initial training program and ongoing in-service educational events prepare volunteers to visit clients and offer compassionate non-medical client- and family-centered care for these individuals and their families in the comfort of their homes.
 The comprehensive initial training consists of presentations, panel discussions, small group work, self-care, suggested readings, and videos to prepare you for the challenges you may face as a hospice volunteer.

 |Attend complete training program

-Volunteer several hours per week for a minimum of one year
+Volunteer approximately four hours per week for a minimum of one year

 Attend ongoing in-service training sessions

 Guidance and support from the Volunteer Coordinator

 Support from a community of like-minded people